CircleShift/tnsl-parse/README.md

 This project was originally supposed to form a go based compiler for the language, but in the interest of time, it seems more efficient to build an interpreter instead so we can work on the TNSL based compiler sooner.

-To build the parser:
+To build both for linux:

-    ./gobuild.sh parse
+    ./gobuild.sh linux

-To build the interpreter:
+To build just one:

-    ./gobuild.sh tint
+    ./gobuild.sh linux <tint / parse>

 Binaries will be dumped in the "build" folder.